-Orthotic Appliances are Covered when Medically Necessary.
-Orthotic Appliances include braces and other external devices used to correct a body function including clubfoot deformity.
-Orthotic Appliances are subject to the following limitations:
+Orthotic Appliances are covered when medically necessary.
+Orthotic appliances include braces and other external devices used to correct a bodily function including clubfoot deformity.
+Orthotic appliances are subject to the following limitations:

-Foot Orthotics or shoe appliances are not Covered, except for Our Members with diabetic neuropathy or other significant neuropathy.
-Custom fabricated knee-ankle-foot orthoses (KAFO) and ankle-foot orthoses (AFO) are Covered for Our Members in accordance with nationally recognized guidelines.
+• Foot orthotics or shoe appliances are not covered, except for our Members with diabetic neuropathy or other significant neuropathy.
+Custom fabricated knee-ankle-foot orthoses (KAFO) and ankle-foot orthoses (AFO) are covered for our Members in accordance with nationally recognized guidelines.